Consortium Agreements

 4. A copy of the student’s bill from the Host institution

-Once all documentation is submitted, the consortium agreement request will be reviewed by our office.
-The student will receive a notification to their UMBC email if the Consortium Agreement is approved.
+Once all documentation is submitted, the consortium agreement request will be reviewed by our office within two weeks.
+The student will receive a notification to their UMBC email if the Consortium Agreement is approved or denied.
+Please note some schools may require payment before UMBC disburses financial aid for a semester.
 Students are responsible for balances owed and any potential late fees accumulated while consortium agreements are pending.
 Submission of a consortium agreement request is not a guarantee of approval or an adjustment to financial aid.